bdebyl/bdebyl-site/content/post/updating_gpg_key.md

 ### Verification
-Once **only** the secret sub-key has been imported from the previous step, it should be verified that the primary secret key is **not** in your keychain (partial stripped key designated via `sec#` in the following):
+Once **only** the secret sub-key has been imported from the previous step, it should be verified that the primary secret key is **not** in your keyring (partial stripped key designated via `sec#` in the following):
 ```
 gpg --list-secret-keys